 If you are seeking a particular technology or business solution, we will refer you to our Research & Innovation Office who will provide support to ensure a smooth, timely and successful transfer.

-Browse examples of our available technologies here:
+Some examples of our available technologies can be found below.

 Robot Cleaning System

 Design of an efficient and effective autonomous cleaning platform for public seating.